Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

-for any $m,n\in\mathbb{N}$ with $(m,n)=1$.
-In particular, when $ab=0$, $S(a,b;c)$ is a multiplicative function.
-For this reason, even when $ab\neq0$, $S(a,b;c)$ is generally considered not far away from being a multiplicative function.
-It is therefore well believed that studying the information of $S(a,b;c)$ at almost-primes $c$ provides a good approximation for that at primes.
+Given integers $n\geqslant2,a,b$, then $\kl_n(a,b;m)$ is multiplicative in $m$ if and only if $ab=0$.
+In view of the resemblance between multiplicativity and twisted multiplicativity, even when $ab\neq0$, $\kl_n(a,b;m)$ is generally considered to behave like a multiplicative function in $m$.
+It is therefore well believed that studying the information of $\kl_n(a,b;m)$ at almost-primes $m$ provides a good approximation for that at primes.

 Denote by $\mathcal{P}$ the set of primes.
-Weil \cite{Weil48} proved the following celebrated inequality:
+Deligne \cite{Deligne77} proved the Weil bound: